2014 Travel Highlights: The Best Travel Moments Of The Year

 Running My First Road Race, The Vancouver Sun Run

-Growing up in Vancouver, it’s a bit surprising that I had never run the Vancouver Sun Run.
+Growing up in Vancouver, it’s shocking that I had never run the Vancouver Sun Run.
 In 2014, the race had its 30th Anniversary and to celebrate a milestone birthday year, a group of our friends decided to run it.
 We all signed up, trained and completed the 10K race.
 I’m not really the best runner so I was proud of this accomplishment.
 Read more here.

 A happy Sun Run finisher!

-I went up to Harrison Hot Springs for a few days with my friend Paul in late April.
-I have this thing about trying to see more of British Columbia whenever I go home to Vancouver.
-So we planned a couple of days at the Harrison Hot Springs Resort and went sturgeon fishing with BC Sports Fishing Group.
+In late April 2014, I went up to Harrison Hot Springs for a few days with my friend Paul.
+Whenever I go home to Vancouver, I try my best to see more of British Columbia.
+We planned a couple of days at the Harrison Hot Springs Resort and went sturgeon fishing with BC Sports Fishing Group.

 When I was growing up in Vancouver, I barely spent any time on Vancouver Island.
-Now I am somewhat obsessed with it and have this grandiose idea that if I don’t retire on a tropical island in Asia, I’ll end up living on Vancouver Island.
-I am enamored with Victoria and loved exploring Parksville and Qualicum area.
+Now I am obsessed with it.
+If I don’t retire on a tropical island in Asia, I’ll end up living on Vancouver Island.
+I am enamoured with Victoria and loved exploring Parksville and Qualicum area.

 The relaxed nature of Victoria.
 “The Chairs” on Beach Drive in Oak Bay